vbrik/cta-data-relay/README.md

 Sub-commands that need to connect to a GridFTP server require the [gfal2](https://dmc.web.cern.ch/projects/gfal-2/home) library and its GridFTP plug-in.
 While not strictly necessary, additional packages are usually needed to use GridFTP in practice.
 See [Dockerfile](Dockerfile) for GridFTP-related dependencies.

 # AWS Authentication
-If AWS credentials are not supplied as command-line arguments, CTA Relay will rely on [boto3](https://boto3.readthedocs.io) to determine them.
+If AWS credentials are not supplied as command-line arguments, CTA Data Relay will rely on [boto3](https://boto3.readthedocs.io) to determine them.
 At the time of writing, this meant environmental variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, or file `~/.aws/config`, which could look like this:
 ```
 [default]
 aws_access_key_id = XXX